mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 P1: Open File can give a really long filename (should remove the Label/Label# and " - ", like in the song list)
 P1: "=" should be allowed for "+"

+---
+P1: Combine label and label #?
+Might make it simpler.
+(DONE, 10/2/2016)
+P1: Make it easy to get from the patter to the singing call (next tip function might do this) (PLAYLISTS, 10/9/2016)
+P1: checkbox for "next tip", allow sort by this field (PLAYLISTS, 10/9/2016)
+P1: checkbox for "favorites", allow sort by this field (PLAYLISTS, 10/9/2016)

+P1: DONE: zero line on the EQ sliders
+P1: ALREADY THERE: double click to set EQ to zero
+P1: DONE: ability to set volume, tempo, pitch BEFORE a song is selected.  e.g. preset the volume level, or
+        set tempo to a specific value (if I want to call everything at 122, I could preset it, but if a song has a saved tempo, that would override the setting)
+P1: ALREADY THERE: Make it easy to scan patter and singing calls separately.
+(I think this is
+		already there, using the type field which is searchable)
+P2: I'd like to see both BPM and % for tempo.
+(Preference, maybe?)
+(FIXED 10/9/16)
+P1: Tab between search fields (FIXED 10/1/16)
+P3: When click into a field, select text that is already there.
+(Already true for the # field,
+      and double-click does this for the search fields.)
+P1: FUTURE: playlists?
+(DONE, 10/2/2016)
+P1: BUG: the song timer changes length (made more room and left-justified it)

 ===========================
 BUGS (high priority):

 // BUG: Windows only -- the songTable should be less tall, so window can start out smaller and will
 //        fit on most screens.
 This works fine on Mac OS X, so the problem is Windows-specific.
-// BUG: Windows only -- Alt-F and Alt-M shortcuts don't work, second keys are being swallowed by HandleKeypress(), before
+// BUG: Windows only -- Alt-F and Alt-M shortcuts don't work, second keys are being swallowed by
-//   the menus get them.
+//        HandleKeypress(), before the menus get them.
-// BUG: Windows only -- font sizes are not consistent with Mac font sizes (known problem with Qt, but fix is to set them manually)
+// BUG: Windows only -- font sizes are not consistent with Mac font sizes (known problem with Qt, but

-// BUG: the song timer changes length (left-justify it?)
+//        fix is to set them manually)

 ===========================
 Mike's current TODO list (lower priority):